NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 and data loggers.
 (Other options exist, but this is the most beginner-friendly.)
 We haven't yet tested the brand-new web editor, so we'll be suggesting an old-fashioned download.
 And if you're deploying these in the field, you'll need the downloaded version!
-Go to [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software).
+To download, go to [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software).

-(Windows users: go for the standard download, not the "app".)
-Get it, install it, go.
+***Note: For Windows users, go for the standard download, not the "app."***

 ### Set up the Northern Widget board definitions

 ***Note: This step is required only if you are using a Northern Widget data logger (Margay or Okapi).
 You may skip this step if you are using a standard Arduino or other board for which you already have support through the Arduino IDE.***

-The Northern Widget boards are "third-party" Arduino boards, so you'll have to set up support for these boards yourself.
+The Northern Widget boards are third-party Arduino boards, so you'll have to set up support for these boards yourself.
 We've made a pretty thorough walkthrough that you can view here at [https://github.com/NorthernWidget/Arduino_Boards](https://github.com/NorthernWidget/Arduino_Boards).